 SUSTAINABLE VISCOSE

 Following cotton, it’s now viscose’s turn to get eco-friendly.
 Its production can cause huge environmental damage due to the heavy use of wood.
 That is why GOTS, the organic textile standard, now only certifies clothes made of fiber mixes containing no more than 10% viscose or modal (eco-friendlier lyocell can make up 30% of the blend).
-Several conservation groups are campaigning against viscose sourced from tropical forests.
 In a global ranking of leading cellulose fiber producers, the Canopy Planet Society has named the Lenzing Group number one in sustainable wood sourcing.
 Lenzing produces Tencel, a lyocell fiber.

 BIRKENSTOCK